Top Camera Brands in 2020

 Panasonic currently offers an exciting range of full-frame DLSRs and cropped-sensor digital cameras under the Lumix banner.

-Plus, Panasonic is the manufacturer of high-quality lenses both for their brand and for the high-end Leica camera market.
+Plus, Panasonic is the manufacturer of high-quality lenses both for their brand and for the uber-expensive Leica camera market.

 Some of their most recent camera releases have been awarded and applauded for their outstanding video performance.